dibyendumajumdar/ravi/README.rst

   Enables support for line hooks via the debug api.
 Note that enabling this option will result in inefficient JIT as a call to a C function will be inserted at beginning of every Lua bytecode boundary; use this option only when you want to use the debug api to step through code line by line
 ``ravi.verbosity([b])``
   Controls the amount of verbose messages generated during compilation.
 Currently only available for LLVM.
-``ravi.gcstep([n])``
-  Forces full GC collection after `n` compilations.
-The Lua GC is unaware of the memory used by JITed code hence in situations where many compilations are occurring (such as when running Lua tests) the GC can be very very slow.
-The default value of this is set to `300`.
-A value of `0` will disable this feature.

 Performance
 ===========